Summer Enrichment Program

 Young Child Program

 The Young Child Program serves children ages 4 and 5 and those entering grades 1-4.
 The program addresses the early educational and social needs of children who are gifted, talented and/or creative children.
 Parents select high-interest courses that meet during four 40-minute periods each day.
 The specialists in gifted and talented education who teach the courses plan them to help develop and focus the natural curiosity and creativity of these students.

 Leadership Enrichment Program

 The Leadership Enrichment Program (LEP) accepts 24 high school students who are entering their junior and senior years.
 The focus is on understanding one's personal, unique gifts and talents, learning about leadership styles and developing traits and characteristics of leadership.
-They spend three periods a day on leadership topics and one period assisting an SEP teacher for a class of their choice.
-They assist SEP counselors with afternoon and evening options and teach mini-courses on the Saturday between the weeks of their session.
+They focus on leadership topics during the day and assist SEP counselors with afternoon and evening options and teach mini-courses on the Saturday between the weeks of their session.
 Special activities, meals, and creative options make LEP unique and memorable.